sonocotta/raspberry-media-center/README.md

 Originally, amps could be shut down using GPIO pins, but in the latter version of the board, I removed that functionality.
 The reason is that TPA3110 doesn't have a dedicated MUTE pin, and I was using the SHDN pin for that purpose.
 Changing the voltage on that pin created a pop sound, no matter how slowly I changed the voltage.
 I'm planning to switch to a more modern TPA32XX series going forward to solve this issue.

+### New TPA3128 design

 As of the end of 2025, I'm working on an upgraded version of the Amped Hat that uses a newer and more capable [TPA3128](https://www.ti.com/product/TPA3128D2) amp.
 There are a few benefits that the new amp brings

 - It is much more efficient (about half the heat with the same output power, compared to TPA3110), so the board can sustain higher power for longer
 - It has a true MUTE pin that can be connected to the Pi and shut down the output driver when no audio is playing
-- It can be powered from a 5V source, so if you're not looking for maximum power, you can use a smaller power source
+- It can be powered from a 5V source, so if you're not looking for maximum power, you can use a USB-C power alone
 - Being a newer design, it has better audio quality.
 I can't hear it, but people say it sounds much better

+(image placeholder)

 ## Loud Raspberry Pi Media Center and Hats